devklick/GDMan.Net/README.md

 ## Installing GDMan

-GDMan is cross-platform and runs in an entirely self-contained folder.
+GDMan is cross-platform CLI application that runs in an entirely self-contained folder.
 That means that basically all you have to is download it and run it.

 - Download the [latest release](https://github.com/devklick/GDMan/releases/latest)